replicate/cog/CONTRIBUTING.md

 ## Publishing a release

 This project has a [GitHub Actions workflow](https://github.com/replicate/cog/blob/39cfc5c44ab81832886c9139ee130296f1585b28/.github/workflows/ci.yaml#L107) that uses [goreleaser](https://goreleaser.com/quick-start/#quick-start) to facilitate the process of publishing new releases.
-The release process is triggered by manually creating and pushing a new git tag.
+The release process is triggered by manually creating and pushing a new annotated git tag.

+> Deciding what the annotated git tag should be requires some interpretation.
+Cog generally follows [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html), and since the major version
+> is `0`, the rules get [a bit more loose](https://semver.org/spec/v2.0.0.html#spec-item-4).
+Broadly speaking, the rules for when to increment the patch version still hold, but
+> backward-incompatible changes **will not** require incrementing the major version.
+In this way, the minor version may be incremented whether the changes are additive or
+> subtractive.
+This all changes once the major version is incremented to `1`.

-To publish a new release, run the following in your local checkout of cog:
+To publish a new release `v0.13.12` referencing commit `fabdadbead`, for example, one would run the following in one's local checkout of cog:

-    git checkout main
-    git fetch --all --tags
-    git tag v0.0.11
-    git push --tags
+    git tag --sign --annotate --message 'Release v0.13.12' v0.13.12 fabdadbead git push origin v0.13.12

 Then visit [github.com/replicate/cog/actions](https://github.com/replicate/cog/actions) to monitor the release process.